 Watch for tracks, scat, or movement—especially at dawn and dusk.
 If you see fresh sign, give the area space and choose another spot.

-Another must: for bear safety for campers, where legal and recommended, keep bear spray accessible and review the manufacturer’s guidance; if available, practice with an inert canister so the motion feels familiar.
+Where bear spray is legal and recommended, keep it accessible and review the manufacturer’s guidance; if available, practice with an inert canister so the motion feels familiar.

-Do this now: Decide your food-storage method before you arrive (canister vs allowed hang) so you’re not improvising at dusk.
+Before you arrive: Decide your food-storage method (canister vs allowed hang) so you’re not improvising at dusk.

 What to Do If Something Feels Wrong